FabianSieper/TerraformDependencyVisualizer/README.md

 3. The tool will analyze the selected file(s) and generate a visualization of the dependency tree as logs inside of the UI

+4. When selecting a folder, the progress of files will be displayed in the cmd, from wich `main.py` was executed.

 4. Also graphs will be computed and saved in the same directory as the `main.py` file.

 4. If the tool encounters any issues while fetching dependencies, an error message `ERROR DOWNLOADING` will be printed into the logs.
 Simply search for one of the key words.
 If none are found, all dependencies could be found.